-The legal side of selling a car is not quite as simple as most people would like it to be.
-If you’re planning to sell your car, get a list of the specific requirements in your state from the Department of Motor Vehicles.
+But beyond that, there are other legal considerations for selling your car.
+I recommend getting a list of the specific requirements in your state from the Department of Motor Vehicles.
 And be sure to follow those requirements to the letter.

-Some of the documents you should have prepared includes (but is not limited to) the following:
+Some of the documents you should have prepared include (but are not limited to) the following:

 - Cancel your insurance coverage on the car.
 And while you’re at it, require that the buyer provide proof of insurance coverage on the car as well.
 This will make it clear that the buyer is assuming responsibility for the vehicle.